 TRUMP'S HISTORY WITH WOMEN: B

 Has Donald Trump said offensive things about women in the past during his entertainment days before he was President?
 Sure he has.
 But he has also said some equally, if not, more offensive things to men.
 So to say he is anti women based on this analogy is just ludicrous.
 He's an equal opportunity name caller.
-The fact is when it comes to actions (you know the old saying..."Actions speaks louder than words") there are not many people on the planet that can say they have done more to offer women equal opportunity than President Trump.
+The fact is when it comes to actions (you know the old saying..."actions speak louder than words") there are not many people that can say they have done more to give women equal opportunity than President Trump.

 Before Donald Trump Was President: